 The study of ancient civilization focuses on the culture, religion, art, language, and philosophy of the Mediterranean basin from approximately 2000 BCE to 600 CE.
-Students learn about the contributions of the ancient world to life in the present and future, and are well prepared for futures in law, medicine, or other professions, such as teaching at the secondary school level.
+Students learn about the contributions of the ancient world to life in the present and future.

 Students in this major enjoy a liberal arts college experience within the rich and stimulating environment of a major research university.
-You'll have opportunities to work closely with the faculty members in the Department of Classics, who are dedicated teachers and researchers.
+You'll have opportunities to work closely with the Department of Classics faculty, who are dedicated teachers and researchers.

 The Department of Classics also offers a Bachelor of Arts (BA) degree in Classical Languages.

 Students interested in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.

 Iowa graduates have a 95 percent job/grad school placement rate within six months of graduation.
 Our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 This major offers solid preparation for teaching at the secondary school and community college levels.
 It also provides a liberal arts and sciences foundation appropriate for further study in law, medicine, library and information science, museum studies, archaeology, or business.
 A large number of students pursue advanced degrees.

 You'll be encouraged to attend the department’s excellent lecture series, to participate in the Classics Coffee Hours, and to join Eta Sigma Phi, the classics honor society.